 But when someone asks me if I would avoid a high draft pick on Charlie’s second QB talent in Jimmy Clausen, I would say yes.

-If a team wants to take a chance and spend a first rounder on a quarterback – then work out a trade to deal up for Oklahoma’s Sam Bradford – a high talent with top-notch character and leadership skills.
-Toss in work ethic too, especially after all the improvements we have seen from Bradford when rehabbing from last season’s shoulder injury.
+If a team wants to spend a first rounder on a quarterback, then it trade up for Oklahoma’s Sam Bradford.
+Bradford has the high talent ceiling with top-notch character and elite leadership skills.
+Toss in work ethic, too.
+Look at all the improvements we’ve seen from Bradford when rehabbing from last season’s shoulder injury.

-On top of that, one could wait and take a guy like Colt McCoy in the second round – because even though he may not have the frame that Clausen has – McCoy is a high character player that throws with great accuracy.
-That, plus guys of his size have proven that they can win in the NFL – most recently Drew Brees, who hoisted up the Vince Lombardi Trophy a few short months ago.
+On top of that, one could wait and take a guy like Colt McCoy in the second round.
+Sure, McCoy does not have the frame that Clausen has, but he’s a high character that throws with great accuracy.
+That, plus guys of his size have proven that they can win in the NFL.
+Just look at Drew Brees, who hoisted the Lombardi Trophy a few short months ago.

-Still, on top of any great debate such as this one, there’s also a coach at the highest level that has enough arrogance of his own that he feels that he can turn any talent into an elite talent.
+Still, on top of any great debate, there’s also a coach that has enough arrogance of his own.
+That coach feels that he can turn any talent into an elite talent.

 Therefore, expect someone to use a high pick on Jimmy Clausen.